-This preliminary report presents summary information on the 1st SETAC-EC Green Deal Safe and Sustainable by Design Consultation, held as an on-line SETAC-Café format, on October 2, 2023.
-The meeting (program, contents, aims, etc.) are summarized on the SETAC-EC 1st Consultation Meeting webpages (2nd of October, 2023) page of the SETAC website.
+This preliminary report presents summary information on the 1st SETAC-EC Green Deal Safe and Sustainable by Design Consultation, held as an online SETAC-Café format on 2 October 2023.
+The meeting (program, contents, aims, etc.) are summarized on the SETAC-EC 1st Consultation Meeting webpages (2 October 2023).